Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 The base case in when $A=x$, i.e., when $A$ is atomic.
-Proving this case is not at all straightforward in presence of the M rule, but it becomes much easier in the \hr\ system without the M rule.
-This is why the M--elimination theorem, which asserts the equivalence between $\hr\setminus\{\text{CAN}\}$ and $\hr\setminus \{\text{CAN,M}\}$, is useful.
+Proving this case is relatively straightforward, once the critical case regarding the M rule can be ignored, as explained above.

 For the inductive case, when $A$ is a complex term we invoke the invertibility theorem.
-For example, if $A=B+C$, the invertibility theorem states that $G \sep \vdash \Gamma, \vec{s}.B, \vec{s}.C, \vec{r}.\negF{B},\vec{r}.\negF{C}$ must also have a CAN--free derivation.
-We then note that, since $B$ and $C$ both have lower complexity than $A$, it follows from two applications of the inductive hypothesis that $G \sep \vdash \Gamma$ has a CAN-free derivation, as desired. \end{proof}
+For example, if $A=B+C$, the invertibility theorem states that $G \sep \vdash \Gamma, \vec{s}.B, \vec{s}.C, \vec{r}.\negF{B},\vec{r}.\negF{C}$ must also have a CAN-free derivation (and also M-free by application of the M-elimination Theorem~\ref{thm:modal_free_m_elim}).
+We then note that, since $B$ and $C$ both have lower complexity than $A$, it follows from two applications of the inductive hypothesis that $G \sep \vdash \Gamma$ has a M-free CAN-free derivation, as desired. \end{proof}